denial

 Here is a story that demonstrates why denial can be a problem.

-The mom opened the backpack and there it was, a strange small little bundle wrapped in foil.
-When she unwrapped the foil, the substance inside was dark in color.
+The mom opened the backpack, and there it was, a strange, small bundle wrapped in foil.
+When she unwrapped the foil, the substance inside was dark.
 It looked and felt like something she had never seen before.
 What could it be, the mom wondered?

 This mom had brought her daughter over to a friend’s house to take a career interest test.
 Her daughter had seemed so unsure of herself lately.
-She didn’t have any interest in learning about what her future might bring.
+She had no interest in learning what her future might bring.
 She seemed confused about her interests and strengths, thus the test to help give her more information about herself.

 The hope was that it might give her some direction.